NASARace/race/doc/manual/design/rgis.rst

 of all item records that are referenced in this database.
 This section is the first one that is (repeatedly) processed during queries at runtime, hence all values from here on are 4-byte aligned.

-Each item record consists of a standard header and a item type specieif payload.
+Each item record consists of a standard header and an item type specific payload.
 The header includes a hash value of the item id, the geographic position (both as WGS84 and ECEF coordinates), and a reference to the id string for this item.
 The remaining payload fields are item type specific.